nifunk/FoundationPoseSM/README.md

-# FoundationPoseROS2: Multi-Object Pose Estimation and Tracking of Novel Objects in ROS2 with RealSense2
+# FoundationPoseROSSM: Multi-Object Pose Estimation and Tracking of Novel Objects

+This repo is forked from [FoundationPoseROS2](https://github.com/ammar-n-abbas/FoundationPoseROS2).
+The only difference compared to the original repo is that the interface to query the pose estimation pipeline has been changed from ROS2 to python multiprocessing, making the framework more modular and better compatible e.g. also with ROS 1.

 <p align="center">
   <img src="assets/demo.gif" alt="Demo Video" width="330">
   <img src="assets/demo_robot.gif" alt="Robot Demo Video" width="434"><br>
 </p>

-FoundationPoseROS2 is a ROS2-integrated system for 6D object pose estimation and tracking, based on the FoundationPose architecture.
+FoundationPoseSM is a python shared memory-integrated system for 6D object pose estimation and tracking, based on the FoundationPose architecture.
 It uses RealSense2 with the Segment Anything Model 2 (SAM2) framework for end-to-end, model-based, real-time pose estimation and tracking of novel objects.

 It is built on top of [FoundationPose](https://github.com/NVlabs/FoundationPose) and [live-pose](https://github.com/Kaivalya192/live-pose).

 The main advantages to the previous repositories and [isaac_ros_foundationpose](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_foundationpose):
-1. ROS2-based real-time framework that works with 8GB GPU, unlike [isaac_ros_foundationpose](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_foundationpose) which requires more than 64GB GPU.
+1. shared--memory based real-time framework that works with 8GB GPU, unlike [isaac_ros_foundationpose](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_foundationpose) which requires more than 64GB GPU.
 2. SAM2-based automatic segmentation of the objects
 3. Multi-object pose estimation and tracking
 4. End-to-end assignment of object models with the segmented masks